-At DCCC Summer Camps - 2015
+DCCC Summer Camps - 2016

 Looking for a summer camp for elementary, middle or high school students?

-Students will learn elite volleyball skills such as jump serving, float serving, slides, quicks, shoots and more working with DCCC Storm's nationally ranked team.
+Students will work with college coaches and volleyball players to build a foundation of volleyball skills such as jump serving, float serving, slides, quicks, shoots and more while working with DCCC Storm's nationally ranked team.

 STEM Jr. Camp

-Future Emergency Response Heroes Summer Camp
+Future Emergency Response Heroes Camp

-Raspberry Pi Camp
+Coding & Raspberry Pi Camp

-Students will learn the basics of computer programming and how computers work.
-Students will receive a Raspberry Pi (small, portable computer) unit with SD memory card, HDMI cable and a power adapter to take home after the camp has ended.
+Students will develop problem solving, critical thinking and troubleshooting skills by practicing real time hands-on projects.
+Along with learning the basics of computer programming and how computers work.
+Students will receive a Raspberry PI (small portable computer) to take home after the camp has ended.

 June 27 – 30, 8:30 a.m. – 12:30 p.m. • Rising 8th – 10th graders